kabdelkareem/rabbitMQ/README.md

 Purpose
 -------
-Contains the integration services and connectors.
+Contains the rabbitmq integration services and connectors.

 Explanation